digitc1/aadconsolidation/faq.md

 * If the application uses a managed identity or Azure AD application, this one will not work until recreated
 * If the application uses external connectors (Microsoft Teams, Office365, ...), those may need some reconfiguration.

-### Is there any impact for the application's users?
+### Is there any impact for my application's users?

 No. If the application doesn't use any assets that require recreation/reconfiguration, there won't be any impact for the end-users.

+### Is there any cost impact?

+No. There is no cost impact associated with the migration of your Azure subscription.
+The price list and fee will remain the same after the migration is completed.